Information in other languages

 A payment plan is an agreement about how much you will pay and how often.
 It allows you to pay off a bill or debt over time.
 By law, energy retailers have to offer payment plans to customers in financial difficulty.
 Some water retailers also offer payment plans.
 Contact EWON if you need help negotiating a plan with your supplier.

 The NSW and Federal governments offer a number of rebates that help eligible customers to pay their energy bills.
-Tell the company if you receive a government pension as you may be entitled to a rebate.
-For more information about these rebates and how to apply, ask your energy company, ask Centrelink and visit www.energy.nsw.gov.au.
+Tell your energy provider if you receive a government pension as you may be entitled to a rebate.
+The NSW government has rebate information available in Arabic, simplified Chinese and Vietnamese.
+For more information about these rebates and how to apply, ask your energy provider, Centrelink or visit www.resourcesandenergy.nsw.gov.au

 EAPA and PAS